-It was a busy Sunday morning at Mel’s Diner, a local favorite in a small town in Victorville, California, a desert town on the way to Las Vegas.
+It was a busy Sunday morning at Mel’s Diner, a local favorite in Victorville, California, a small desert town on the way to Las Vegas.

 The rush started, and the chaos began.
 The bell clanged on the door as the stream of people arrived.
-A crowd of customers lined up waiting to sit, and kids ran amok while the parents watched on indulgently.
-The aroma of brewed coffee, the sweet, crisp smell of bacon, eggs, blueberry pancakes, cinnamon French toast with warm maple syrup and sausage wafted through the air.
+A crowd of customers lined up waiting to be seated, and kids ran amok while the parents watched on indulgently.
+The aroma of brewed coffee, the crisp smell of bacon, eggs, blueberry pancakes, cinnamon French toast with warm maple syrup, and sausage wafted through the air.

 She stacked the plates on her arms to deliver the food, called out each order, and nodded at the person who had ordered it.
-After she had placed them on the table, she asked if there was anything else they need before heading back toward the kitchen to pick up another order to serve.
-Then she helped bus the tables, filling the salt and pepper shakers and napkin holders for the next customers.
+After she had placed the plates on the table, she asked if there was anything else they needed before heading back toward the kitchen to pick up another order to serve.
+Then she helped bus the tables and filled the salt and pepper shakers and napkin holders for the next customers.
 She hadn’t finished cleaning when a group of construction workers from across the street came in.
 Lucy sighed.
 She knew it would be a long day.

 After working nonstop serving food and drinks, the restaurant quieted down a few hours later.
 Lucy thought her feet would fall off, and she dropped into a chair, exhausted.